-Handball is where the ball is clearly held in one hand and knocked with the other hand.
+Handball is clearly holding the ball with one hand and hitting it with the other hand.

-Holding the Ball - A player shall be deemed to be holding the ball if he retains possession of it while being held by an opponent.
+Holding the Ball - A player shall be deemed to be holding the ball if he retains possession of it while being firmly held by an opponent.